llegomark/google-imagen-3/README.md

         **Replace `YOUR_API_KEY_HERE` with your actual API key.**

+4.  **(Optional) Imagen Prompt Guide:**
+    *   For prompt refinement to function (using `imagen_with_refinement.py`), ensure you have the `imagen_prompt_guide.md` file in the same directory.
+This file should contain the content from the [Imagen Prompt Guide documentation](https://ai.google.dev/gemini-api/docs/imagen-prompt-guide).

 ### Usage

-#### Generate an Image with `imagen.py`
+#### Generate Images with Prompt Refinement (`imagen_with_refinement.py`)

 1. Run the script from your terminal:

     ```bash
-    python imagen.py
+    python imagen_with_refinement.py
     ```

-2. You will be prompted to enter an image prompt.
-Type your prompt and press Enter.
+2. You will be prompted to enter your image prompt, desired aspect ratio, and number of images to generate.

     ```
     === Imagen 3 Prompt Refinement and Image Generator ===
     This tool will refine your prompt using Gemini and generate an image using Imagen 3.
     The image will be saved in the same directory as this script.

-    Enter your image prompt: Your Image Prompt Here (e.g., "a person setting on the beach watching meteors pixel style")
+    Enter your image prompt: Your Image Prompt Here (e.g., "a futuristic cityscape at sunset")

+    Available aspect ratios: 1:1, 3:4, 4:3, 9:16, 16:9
+    Enter desired aspect ratio (default: 16:9): [Press Enter for default or type aspect ratio]

+    Enter number of images to generate (1-4, default: 1): [Press Enter for default or type number]
     ```

-3. The script will send your prompt to Imagen 3, generate the image, and save it as a PNG file (e.g., `your_prompt_generated_image.png`) in the same directory as `imagen.py`.
+3. The script will refine your prompt using Gemini, generate the image(s) using Imagen 3, and save them as PNG files (e.g., `your_prompt_generated_image_timestamp_random.png`) in the same directory.

+#### Generate Images Without Prompt Refinement (`imagen_no_refinement.py`)

+1. Run the simplified script:

+    ```bash
+    python imagen_no_refinement.py
+    ```

+2. Follow the same prompts as above to enter your image prompt, aspect ratio, and number of images.
+This script will directly use your prompt with Imagen 3, bypassing the Gemini refinement step.

-## Prompt Writing for Imagen 3
+## Prompt Writing Tips for Imagen 3

-For best results with Imagen 3, consider these prompt writing tips (refer to the [Imagen Prompt Guide](https://ai.google.dev/gemini-api/docs/imagen-prompt-guide) for more detailed information):
+To maximize the quality of your generated images, consider these prompt writing guidelines (refer to the comprehensive [Imagen Prompt Guide](https://ai.google.dev/gemini-api/docs/imagen-prompt-guide) for more in-depth information):

-*   **Be Descriptive**: Use detailed adjectives and adverbs to clearly describe your desired image.
+*   **Descriptive Prompts are Key**: Employ rich adjectives and adverbs to paint a vivid and detailed picture of your desired image for the AI.
-*   **Provide Context**: Include background information and context to help the AI understand the scene.
+*   **Contextualize the Scene**: Provide ample background information and context to aid the AI's understanding of the scene you envision.
-*   **Specify Style**: Indicate the desired style (e.g., "photograph", "painting", "digital art", "sketch") and be as specific as possible (e.g., "watercolor painting", "black and white film noir").
+*   **Specify Visual Style**: Clearly indicate the desired visual style (e.g., "photograph," "painting," "digital art," "sketch").
+Be as precise as possible (e.g., "watercolor painting," "hyperrealistic digital art," "vintage black and white photograph").
-*   **Consider Modifiers**: Explore photography modifiers (lighting, lens type, camera angle), art styles, and quality modifiers to fine-tune your image generation.
+*   **Leverage Modifiers**: Experiment with photography-related modifiers (lighting conditions, lens types, camera angles), artistic styles, and image quality enhancers to fine-tune your generated images.
-*   **Experiment**: Iteration is key!
-Try different prompts and modifiers to achieve your desired results.
+*   **Iterate and Refine**: Prompt engineering is an iterative process.
+Don't hesitate to experiment with different prompts and modifiers to progressively refine your output and achieve your artistic vision.

 ## License